Reed-CompBio/Graphery/RFCs/guidelines.md

 The name of each document should be in lower case.
 The name of each document should be the clear, concise and impart the subject of that document.

+## Document Writing

+Every document must have a H1 header which should be the same name as the document file name.
+Every document should concern one and only one topic.
+The subheaders should be in order.
+That is, a H3 header cannot be created without a H2 header as its parent.

+There are no restrictions on the internal structure of each document.

 ## Committing and Pushing

 Each commit should only concern one topic.
 Do not commit multiple files residing in different topic folders.
 All the RFCs should be pushed to `RFCs-dev` branch.
 They must be reviewed before being PRed to `RFCs` branch.